pius/generator-aws/README.md

-A [Yeoman](http://yeoman.io) generator that provisions an AWS-powered backend for your HTML5 app
+A [Yeoman](http://yeoman.io) generator that provisions an [AWS-powered](http://aws.amazon.com/sdkforbrowser/) backend for your HTML5 app

+## Quickstart

+Assuming you've got Yeoman and [AWS-CLI](http://aws.amazon.com/cli/) installed:

+1. npm install -g generator-aws
+2. mkdir newapp && cd $_ && yo aws

+From there, pick a template and respond to the prompts.

 ## Getting Started